A fascinating year is about to end. It is only another few days before 2019 starts. There are two things that you can do:

 6. What new will you learn in the New Year?

-And finally, I have identified what new I want to learn in the New Year.
+And finally, I have made my own Personal Development Plan for 2019.
 There is specific new knowledge that I have committed to knowing; and as importantly, some specific practices that I have committed to – my promise to myself is that my capacity this time next year would have enhanced significantly in areas that matter to me.
-I invite you to design your capacity, by identifying what new you will learn, through practice, in 2016.
+I invite you to design your capacity, by identifying what new you will learn, through practice, in 2019.

 Feel free to add more questions if you would like.
 The more you question yourself, the more you will seek answers from yourself.